finkbefl/backend-infrastructure-demo/README.md

 - Grafana: `localhost:3000`
   The dashboard visualize
   - the number of data values received, processed and sent per min for the data_collection, data_processing and data_aggregation microservices
-  - the number of values loaded into the database
+  - the number of values loaded into the database per min
   - the latency of the data values from the data simulation to the loading into the database
   - the number of REST API requests and the age of the requested last values
 - Consumer API (Swagger UI): `localhost:8007/docs`
+  There are three HTTP GET methods implemented:
+  - `/temperature`: Get all temperature values from the database for a specific sensor number between two timestamps
+  - `/average`: Get all average values from the database for a specific sensor number between two timestamps
+  - `/temperature_latest`: Get the latest available temperature value from the database for a specific sensor number
   ![Consumer_API](.docs/../docs/assets/images/Consumer_API.png)

 # Used Sources